antonlindmark/PiRadioProject/README.md

 Attach the jumper wire to gpio pin 4.

 Step6:
-Configure a script to run the commands "cd home/Desktop" + "java TCPServer" (TCPServer should ve the compiled java class) You could also do this manually in thw terminal to just start the server.
+Configure a script to run the commands "cd home/Desktop" + "java TCPServer" (TCPServer should be the compiled java class) This script should be run at boot, by starting @lxterminal -e "scriptname" You could also do this manually in the terminal to just start the server.

 Step7:
 Now enter the correct port and ip to the raspberry to initialize connection and start to play and transfer songs!